SizableShrimp/Forge-Class-Remapper/README.md

 This script only automates what would otherwise be very hard to do manually, **remap ALL the classnames for you.**
 This script also remaps your access transformer files.

+## Note: You MUST run this BEFORE updating/downgrading your Forge version
+This script has to be the first thing you run, otherwise it won't work.

 ## How to use this

 ### 1. Make a backup!